Plant Portrait: Pilea Peperomioides

 - Stunted growth: Also a natural occurrence with plants.
 If they are not dormant and it’s not winter, they’re may be something wrong.
 Check for bugs (bugs will stop any plant from growing) and light levels.
 If the plant is in a dark location and too wet, it’s very unhappy, so you’ll need to relocate.
 Pot-bound plants also stunt growth, so be sure to upgrade your pot when necessary.

-How has your Pilea husbandry going?
+How is your Pilea husbandry going?
 Still on the hunt for Pilea Peperomioides?
 The Sill is a great resource for the US (no, I do not get any $ for mentioning them, they’re just a great company).
 And, as always, feel free to ask questions or share tips below in the comments.